kun126/KUL-DV-assignments/README.md

 # KUL-DV-assignments

-Here are two assignments of G0R72A Data Visualization in Data Science.
+Here are two assignments of `G0R72A Data Visualization in Data Science`.

 ## Assignment 1
 15 creative designs of a given dataset about energy consumption.